opencontainers/distribution-spec/requirements/listing-api-requirements.md

 To facilitate discussions, prioritization and phased implementations, we will capture a list of scenarios and requirements.
 Once the requirements are felt complete and prioritized, we can transition to a design that implements the agreed prioritized items, while reserving space for the future enhancements.

 For the purposes of examples within a scenario, we'll assume an `oci-reg` cli exists.
-The purpose is not to design the specific CLI, rather provide concrete examples whos specific names and parameters will evolve.
+The purpose is not to design the specific CLI, rather provide concrete examples whose specific names and parameters will evolve.

 ## Scenarios